 We are committed to making reasonable adjustments to support disabled job applicants and ensure that you are not disadvantaged in the recruitment and assessment process.
-If you feel that you may need a reasonable adjustment to be made, or you would like to discuss your requirements in more detail, please contact Recruitment@icrir.independent-inquiry.uk
+If you feel that you may need a reasonable adjustment to be made, or you would like to discuss your requirements in more detail, please contact recruitment@icrir.independent-inquiry.uk

-Do you offer an interview scheme for candidates with a disability?
+Do you offer an interview scheme for disabled candidates?

-We will offer an interview to any applicant with a disability who has indicated they would like to take part in our Guaranteed Interview Scheme, provided they meet the essential criteria for the post as set out on the Person Specification page.
-Please let us know if What should I do if I think that I have this applies to you when submitting your application.
+We will offer an interview to any applicant with a disability who has indicated they would like to take part in our Disability Interview Scheme, provided they meet the essential criteria for the post as set out on the Person Specification page.
+Please let us know if this applies to you when submitting your application.